FGM/C Shifting Sands

 She concluded that the risk to M would be non-existent should the family visit Somalia and recommended that the PSO be discharged.

 The Judge considered the ISW’s risk assessment to be professionally and appropriately conducted.
-As it was undertaken in the Somali language it allowed for cultural nuance in the discussion.
+Because it was undertaken in the Somali language it allowed for cultural nuance in the discussion.
 It was also “thorough, cogent and robust”.
 The Judge also found the ISWs evidence to be exceptionally helpful, informative, authoritative and persuasive.

 The Judge’s summary